 In some Dynasty Warriors games (#5 in particular), there's nothing preventing you from standing in front of a gate and killing everything that wants to come out.
 Gate guard too busy fighting some other random troop?
 Kills can easily go into the thousands from the gate alone.
+Which is how you're supposed to get Lu Bu's ultimate weapon.
 Even for a game where your reasons for fighting means the end to a two to three generation civil war, this is kinda cruel.

 The battle of Chang Ban on Wei's side encourages you to target Liu Bei's peasants.
 In most games, this results in a heavy morale loss among Liu Bei's troops, resulting in the level being easier to beat.
 In 6, Liu Bei won't even bother to fight you unless you kill at least one peasant leader (and fighting a leader heading straight for the escape point is more difficult than it sounds).
 On the other hand, killing all of the peasant leaders will piss Liu Bei off enough that he won't bother running for the escape point (though if he gets anywhere near Cao Cao and you're not near him to protect him, that's pretty much an automatic game over).
 On the flip side, losing all of the peasant leaders on Liu Bei's side means instant defeat.